 Angela M explains Black History Month UK and how to celebrate this October.

 October marks the start of Black History Month UK – a time to celebrate and remember African and Caribbean heritage peoples' achievements and contributions to the British economy, culture, and history.
-It's a chance to tell the stories of those less well-known Black Britons who we will forget if we don't showcase them.
+It's a chance to tell the stories of those lesser well-known Black Britons who we will forget if we don't showcase them.

 What is Black History Month UK?